 ~15% of Pacific landings get a "Good Alternative (yellow)" rating (British Columbia)

-Over the past few years, ~35% of the total allowable catch (TAC) for Dover sole was harvested in the U.S. West Coast and ~60% in British Columbia
+Total harvest compared to total allowable catch (TAC) for Dover sole is ~30-40% in the U.S. and ~55-65% in British Columbia

 Dover sole are flatfish with both eyes placed on one side of their head allowing them to easily hide and camouflage themselves under the sand.
 They also excrete mucus onto their scales, which makes them extremely slippery and difficult to pick up, giving them the name “slippery sole.”